Barelnikovs/Pizza-arena/README.md

 # Pizza-arena
-Here I try copy main page of site "pizza-arena"
+Here I do copy main page of site "pizza-arena"
+Then I'm going to do adaptive for all screen.